AbirathR/Turtlebot3-Burger/README.md

 In this lab, I created a ROS2 package containing two communicating nodes that enable the robot to turn in place to follow an object.

 Lab3:
 The objective of this lab was to explore PID control and combine multiple sensor inputs.
 The goal was to have the robot chase a desired object observed in its local coordinate frame.
-Specically, I made the robot always face the object and maintain a desired distance from the object.
+Specifically, I made the robot always face the object and maintain a desired distance from the object.

 Lab 4: